The Stanford Blockchain Conference 2020 Recap

 The 4th Stanford Blockchain Conference (SBC) continues to educate attendees about the research and current issues around blockchain protocol development, cryptography, distributed systems, and crypto-economics.

 The 3-day event was held from February 19 to 21 at Arrillaga Alumni Center, Stanford University in California.
 Hosted by The Stanford Center for Blockchain Research, the event was free of charge and open to the public.
-Our team members blockchain engineer Peter and marketing Yahsin travelled from Taiwan to the U.S. to participate the event, and thought it was one of the most interesting blockchain conferences we have ever participated in.
+Our team members blockchain engineer Peter and marketing Yahsin traveled from Taiwan to the U.S. to participate the event, and thought it was one of the most interesting blockchain conferences we have ever participated in.

 Speakers included Ethereum creator Vitalik Buterin, co-founder and chief scientist of Offchain Labs Ed Felten, technical lead for Calibra Ben Maurer, and founder of Supranational Simon Peffers.
 Some of the most popular and most crowded sessions were Vitalik’s speech on beyond 51% attacks (watch video), and Ben’s presentation on Facebook’s Move programming language (watch video).